INTERPOL-Innovation-Centre/HardwareWallets_DF_List/README.md

 W10, W20, V20 Stone https://secuxtech.com

 ### Pictures
-All images from manufacturer website (Link above).
+The below are images from manufacturer website (links above).
+Provided here for examiners who may have to search a scene for exhibits.

 | Brand | Model |
 | :-------- | :--: |
 | NGRAVE | ![NGRAVE Zero Hardware Wallet](Images/NGRAVE-Zero.png) <br/> NGrave Zero |